veniamin-ilmer/gui-builder/README.md

 For Linux, default to the simplest widget library for now.
 For example, FLTK.

 ##### Part B
+Combine all of this code into one simple Rust windowing code.

+The Rust code should have tags in it that detect which operating system you're on, and provide the correct code for that operating system.

+Although we are not yet implementing event handling, it would be good to at least expose the hooks to be available for someone using this GUI tool.

+Try to abstract away event handling code, to be generic enough, so that the user can use the same event handling function with every operating system.

+##### Part C
 Write up a HTML / Javascript "portal" that allows you to create a "window", and create "widgets" on this window.

 The "windows" and "widgets" here would just be drawings of the real thing.